Shanghai's Quiet Challenger Just Rewrote the AI Price List

 Geopolitics remains the elephant in the room.
 Enterprise customers in regulated industries may hesitate to build critical systems on Chinese-origin models, regardless of performance.
 Data sovereignty concerns, export controls, and shifting regulatory landscapes all add friction that raw benchmarks cannot capture.

 But for the vast middle market of developers building internal tools, content systems, and lightweight agentic workflows, those concerns are secondary to the question that MiniMax has forced: why pay 20 times more for the same result?
+This echoes the broader competitive pressures we're seeing as China positions AI at the centre of its industrial strategy.

 Is MiniMax M2.5 really as good as Claude or GPT?